 Robert’s Rules classify special orders as time-sensitive business items appointed in advance, such as corporate resolutions, elections, special presentations, or emergencies.

 Board directors must address special orders before other business questions.
-Any further business matter is paused until special orders receive desired attention.
+Any further business matter is paused until special orders receive the desired attention.

-Unfinished business and general orders
+Old business and general orders

-Unfinished business represents pending questions for the new meeting.
+The old business represents pending questions for the new meeting.
 These matters include agenda items classified as “unfinished” or “new” in the last meeting.

 General orders include pending top-priority agenda items not classified as special orders.
 These are both items from previous meetings and the current gathering.